-exercise normal safety precautions in Argentina.
-You should exercise common sense and look out for suspicious behaviour, as you would in Australia, and monitor the media and other sources for information on local travelling conditions.
+Exercise normal safety precautions in Argentina.
+Be alert to street crime in Buenos Aires, Rosario and Mendoza.
+Use common sense and look out for suspicious behaviour.
+Monitor the media and other sources for information on local travelling conditions.

 Entry and exit

-Visas are required for work permits, study and for Australian diplomatic and official passports holders and must be arranged prior to arrival in Argentina from your nearest Embassy or Consulate of Argentina.
+Visas are only required for work permits, study, or Australian diplomatic and official passports holders.
+They're not available on arrival.
+Arrange your visa, before you leave, through your nearest Embassy or Consulate of Argentina.

-Embassy or Consulate of Argentina for the most up-to-date information.
+Embassy or Consulate of Argentina for up-to-date information.

 Argentina has biometric entry procedures at Ezeiza International Airport, Jorge Newbery International Airport and at the Buenos Aires ferry terminal.
-Visitors to Argentina are required to have their thumbprint scanned by an inkless device and have a digital photograph taken on arrival.
+At these ports, travellers' thumbprints are scanned by an inkless device and a digital photograph is taken on arrival.

-Children under 18 years of age (as defined by local law) travelling alone or with one parent may be required to provide a letter of consent from the non-travelling parent(s) to the Argentine authorities.
+Children under 18 travelling alone or with one parent may need to provide a letter of consent from the non-travelling parent(s) to the Argentine authorities.
 Contact the nearest

-If you are travelling to or from Argentina via the United States you will need to meet US entry/transit requirements.
-You should check your visa needs well in advance of travel with the nearest
+If you're travelling to or from Argentina via the United States you must meet US entry/transit requirements.
+Check your visa needs well in advance of travel with the nearest

 foreign missions in Australia.
-Some airlines may require passengers to present a valid yellow fever vaccination certificate before being allowed to board flights out of the country.
-For more information about yellow fever, including Australian re-entry requirements, see the
+Some airlines may require passengers to present a valid yellow fever vaccination certificate before being allowed to board flights out of Argentina.

 Safety and security